 It is hard to distinguish the lines separating these trends in fashion as both contribute to a similar retro-futurist vision.

-Another critical aspect to both retrofuturistic trends is that neither is time-bound.
+Another critical aspect of both retrofuturistic trends is that neither is time-bound.

 Whenever a time period is used in a story, the historical truth is preserved, but the future is always, as expected, of an imaginary nature.